hpb-project/web3.rb/README.md

 To install this gem onto your local machine, run:
 # bundle exec rake install

+To run tests:
+# rake test

-To test the installation, run:
+To view an example of what you can do with the installation, run:
 # ruby example.rb

 You can also run the following command for an interactive prompt that will allow you to experiment: